thenewobjective/thenewobjective.github.io/_drafts/software-systems-engineering/2023-06-26-branching-strategies.md

 This strategy is sometimes referred to as "feature branching", but I prefer the term "task branching" because it's more accurate in its association with a task in an issue tracking system and the scope of the changes it includes.
 The idea is to have a single branch, but to create a new branch for each task.
-This complements the single branch strategy by providing a way to isolate changes that are slightly more complex to complete or time-consuming while enabling the team to continue to work on other tasks in parallel that might have overlapping changes.
+This augments the single branch strategy by providing a way to isolate changes that are slightly more complex to complete or time-consuming while enabling the team to continue to work on other tasks in parallel that might have overlapping changes.
+You can think of this as an encoding of the "trust" and "communication" aspects of the single branch strategy that only exists in the minds of the team members.

 In the above diagram you'll notice that each task branch name is prefixed with a "folder" name `user/<username>/task-<task-id>`.
 This is a convention that can be used to help organize the branches